Section 504 of the Rehabilitation Act of 1973

 What is Section 504?

-Section 504 is a federal civil rights law to prohibit discrimination on the basis of disability.
-The law also prohibits retaliation for asserting the right not to be discriminated against.
+Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law that prohibits discrimination on the basis of disability:

 Does Section 504 apply to all schools?